How to Write Professional Thank You Cards (with EXAMPLES)

 Your mood changes.
 You’re happy, just knowing that someone took the time to sit down and write a personal note to you.

-This is how your customer will feel when they receive your card in the mail.
+This is how your customers will feel when they receive your card in the mail.

 And guess what?
 Unlike many emails, which go unopened, and then moved into the trash, handwritten cards get opened 100% of the time.